-Every single day, it’s like you’re waking up in a nightmare.
-You’re about to buy a new smartphone and remember that half of the world’s devices, more than a billion of them, are outdated.
-You’re feeling desperate, run around the house and ask yourself again and again: how can you buy a smartphone that has the best chance of receiving the latest Android updates?
-Sit down and listen, because we have some vital advice for you.
+Android can be frustrating sometimes.
+You’re about to buy a new smartphone and remember that half of the world’s devices, more than a billion of them, have outdated software.
+How can you buy a smartphone that has the best chance of receiving the latest Android version?
+Want to know how to get Android Pie faster?
+Or even Android Q?
+We have some vital advice for you.

-It’s an old tradition.
-Before making a purchase, look up everything you want to know about the device on the internet.
+Want to know how to get Android Pie faster?
+Or even Android Q?
+Before making a purchase, look up everything you want to know about the device online.
 In addition to its complete configuration and reviews, you may also encounter production issues and specific information about how regularly the brand receives updates.

-And don’t assume that because a brand updates a device that it will update all of its smartphones; quite the opposite is true.
-It is much smarter to look for the rate a specific product line gets updates.
+And don’t assume that because a brand updates one device, it will update all of its smartphones; quite the opposite is true.
+It is much smarter to look for the update rate of a specific product line.
 For example, it’s far more likely that Samsung will upgrade its S line in comparison to its J line.

 Though it’s important to check a brand’s tradition of updating their devices, it’s also crucial to see what users are saying too.
+Users usually want the latest Android version and tend to call out the brands that are slow to update, and praise the ones who update faster.
 Look for online communities that follow the device or the brand, and see what users are saying.

 You can check our forum, but you can also search for Facebook, Google+ or Telegram groups.
 Users often provide more accurate information than manufacturers, which always promise more than they provide, and which despite official information are always slow to update some devices.